Nathan-Sinclair/Password-Security-Suite/README.md

 - If you want to use a different wordlist, save it in the repository folder and name it "rockyou.txt" so the program can access it correctly.

 ## Installation Instructions:
+1. Install prerequisites and dependencies.
-1. Clone or download the repository folder to your local machine.
+2. Clone or download the repository folder to your local machine.
-2. Open a terminal and navigate to the repository folder.
+3. Open a terminal and navigate to the repository folder.
-3. Run the main program.
+4. Run the main program.
 Type "python main.py".
-4. Follow the on-screen prompts to use; Password Strength Analyser, Secure Password Generator & Password Cracker.
+5. Follow the on-screen prompts to use; Password Strength Analyser, Secure Password Generator & Password Cracker.

 ## Troubleshooting:
 - python is not recognized as an internal or external command.
 Cause & Fix: Python is not installed or not in PATH, add it to your PATH.